davedub/testwikijs/README.md

 6. Now that you are on a Heroku deploy page, you will walk through a few steps to create the Wiki.JS app.
 Name it the same as your Github repo - I am using "testwikijs" - and make note of the fact that an mLab MongoDB add-on is provisioned (Sandbox version - Free) and that certain configuration variables ("config vars") are set.
 You can modify these later, but you may want to change the WIKI_TITLE to something other than "Wiki" (I changed mine to "Wiki.js Test using Heroku-Github OAuth pipeline").
 Also note that in the process of creating the app, and configuring its environment, you will see an autoscrolled output box.
 This is just taking the deploy process built into the "Deploy to Heroku" button step by step.
 For now, click the button that says "Manage App" to view that dashboard.

-7. Brief detour here ... on the dashboard, click the "More" tab (in the upper right, next to the "Open app" tab) and choose "View logs".
-You will see info like this
+7. Brief detour here.
+On the dashboard, click the "More" tab (in the upper right, next to the "Open app" tab) and choose "View logs".
+You will see info like this:

 ```
 app[web.1]: [32minfo[39m: [AGENT] Checking Git repository...